skippyr/skippyr/README.md

 ## About

-I am an undergraduate software engineer interested in dragons, system design and operating systems.
+I'm an undegratuate software engineer interested in system design and operating systems.

-I contribute to open-source as an active maintainer of some personal projects since 2023, mostly related to the terminal.
+I've been developing open-source projects since 2023, mostly related to the terminal.

-## Philosophy

-I love to design simple software for experienced users.

-## Objectives

-- To design a software development method for myself.
-- To develop utilities and libraries for my package “mistureba”.
-- To prepare an environment for future projects.